Check in times vary at each airport. Please check your specific airport for the required check in time.

 Each customer must be onboard the aircraft 15 minutes prior to departure.

 Any customer not onboard, even if they have checked in and received a boarding pass, may be denied boarding and will not be entitled to denied boarding compensation.

 U.S. Citizens are not required to have passports to enter Puerto Rico; however, proof of residency or citizenship is recommended for your return.*

-Customers traveling with an infant as a lap will be asked for proof of age, such as a passport, birth certificate or an immunization record.
-Infants between three and 14 days old must also have, in the form of a letter, their doctor's approval to travel.
+Customers traveling with a lap infant will be asked for proof of age of the child, such as a passport, birth certificate or an immunization record.
+Infants between three days and 14 days old must also have, in the form of a letter, their doctor's approval to travel.

 An unaccompanied minor does not need photo ID.
 However, the person dropping them off and picking them up will need a photo ID.

 *Proof of citizenship is: